Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Methods

 The model with the highest median Harrell's C statistic across sites was selected, which consisted of main effects for TMS, SDMT, and CAP (no interactions).
 The final PIN model was specified as $\lambda_X(t \mid \bZ_i) = \lambda_0(t) \exp(\beta_1 \textrm{TMS}_i + \beta_2 \textrm{SDMT}_i + \beta_3 \textrm{CAP}_i)$, where $\lambda_X(t \mid \bZ)$, $\lambda_0(t)$, and $\bbeta = (\beta_1,\beta_2,\beta_3)\trans$ have the same interpretations as in the MRS model.
 The log hazard ratios $\bbeta$ were estimated using combined data from the PREDICT-HD, COHORT, and TRACK-HD studies.

-Since PIN is also a Cox model, it shares several properties with MRS. First, it makes similar assumptions: (i) $X$ is conditionally independent of $C$ given $\bZ$ and (ii) proportional hazards.
-Similar to the CAP and MRS models, $\bbeta\trans \bZ$ from the PIN model is interpretable as a log-risk score and can be used to stratify patients by risk.
-The model can be estimated using the \texttt{coxph()} function from the \texttt{survival} package in R \cite{Therneau2022}.
+Since PIN is also a Cox model, it shares several properties with other common models.
+First, it makes similar assumptions: (i) $X$ is conditionally independent of $C$ given $\bZ$ and (ii) proportional hazards.
+Second, $\bbeta\trans \bZ$ from the PIN model is interpretable as a log-risk score and can be used to stratify patients by risk.
+The model can be estimated using the \texttt{coxph()} function from the \texttt{survival} package in R \citep{Therneau2022}.